 A key advantage to The Tickler File System is that it leverages existing systems and tools such as reporting cards, which are kept at the health facility after the child is vaccinated.
 Typically, Tickler Files are stored in files or folders.
 However, one of the key challenges identified in South Sudan was the lack of space in health facilities for this storage.
-To overcome this challenge, Crown Agents developed an innovative wall hanging Tickler File made of fabric which has clearly defined labelled pockets (Figure 1).
+To overcome the challenge, Crown Agent's developed an innovative wall hanging Tickler File made of fabric which has clearly defined labelled pockets (Figure 1).